buildpacks-community/kpack-cli/docs/kp_clusterstack_create.md

 ```
   -b, --build-image string             build image tag or local tar file path
-      --dry-run                        only print the object that would be sent, without sending it
+      --dry-run                        perform validation with no side-effects; no objects are sent to the server.
+                                         The --dry-run flag can be used in combination with the --output flag to
+                                         view the Kubernetes resource(s) without sending anything to the server.
+      --dry-run-with-image-upload      similar to --dry-run, but with container image uploads allowed.
+                                         This flag is provided as a convenience for kp commands that can output Kubernetes
+                                         resource with generated container image references.
+A "kubectl apply -f" of the
+                                         resource from --output without image uploads will result in a reconcile failure.
   -h, --help                           help for create
-      --output string                  output format. supported formats are: yaml, json
+      --output string                  print Kubernetes resources in the specified format; supported formats are: yaml, json.
+                                         The output can be used with the "kubectl apply -f" command.
+To allow this, the command
+                                         updates are redirected to stderr and only the Kubernetes resource(s) are written to stdout.
-      --registry-ca-cert-path string   add CA certificates for registry API (format: /tmp/ca.crt)
+      --registry-ca-cert-path string   add CA certificate for registry API (format: /tmp/ca.crt)
       --registry-verify-certs          set whether to verify server's certificate chain and host name (default true)
   -r, --run-image string               run image tag or local tar file path
 ```